-There are no recreational or wilderness areas nearby or accessed through this parcel.
+There are no recreational or wilderness areas nearby or accessed though this parcel.
+No Impact-the existing use is expected to continue.

 21. DENSITY AND DISTRIBUTION OF POPULATION AND HOUSING:

 Estimate population changes and additional housing the project would require.
 Identify cumulative effects to population and housing.